spacetelescope/hst_notebooks/docs/how_to_move_files_dirs_between_repos_retaining_history.md

     <DEST REPO> $ git merge branch-source --allow-unrelated-histories
 ```
 ...and that's it.
 The result is the the _stuff_to_move_ directory sitting in the top level of \<DEST REPO> retaining it's pre-migration directory structure.
 The revision history
       of all the migrated items has been inserted into \<DEST REPO>'s history.
+Commit/push/merge and you are done.